danielvillahermosadominguez/katalistpaymentservice/README.md

 - [ ] Messages in front for compliance with Paycomet
 - [ ] Review of the separation of classes between layers
 - [ ] Business Rules taxes, account, etc. See bussiness rules in miro
+- [ ] Check the IP confirmation from Paycomet servers
 - [ ] CSS styles in the payment web page
 - [ ] Mail and format in the website.
 Message in spanish
 - [ ] Send a email in case of error with the information (or monitoring, think about it).
 Surely we need to process it manually and correct the bug.
 Se cases in the test cases